RosettaCommons/documentation/stepwise-sample-and-screen.md

 `StepWiseSampleAndScreen` carries out the main loop for stepwise sampling, either in enumerative mode or in stochastic mode.

 #Ingredients
-It is initialized with two things:
+`StepWiseSampleAndScreen` is initialized with two things:

 • a `StepWiseSampler` objects which delineates the degrees of freedom to be sampled, their discrete values, and what order these go in.
 There are some tricks here to handle rigid body sampling.
 This `StepWiseSampler` object is typically itself the composition of several `StepWiseSampler` objects.